Orange Jordan

-Orange Jordan is a Jordanian public mobile telephone network operator, and is the operator of the mobile communications license granted to Jordan Telecom.
+Orange Jordan (formerly MobileCom) is a Jordanian public mobile telephone network operator, and is the operator of the mobile communications license granted to Jordan Telecom.

 The company was first registered on 21 September 1999, with an aim to build a mobile communications network to serve Jordan, and has launched full public service across the Kingdom on 15 September 2000.

 The mobile operator was called MobileCom until it was rebranded in 2007.

 History

 Upon privatization on 23 January 2000, Jordan Telecom Group was 60% owned by Jordan's government.
 The remaining 40% of the group's shares were owned by JITCO Investment Group, a holding company consisting of France Télécom (88%) and the Arab Bank (12%).

 Mobile

 On 30 March 2010, Orange Jordan launched its 3G network – The first 3G network in Jordan.
 The W-CDMA network was rolled out in three phases, according to Orange Jordan's Ex-CEO Nayla Khawam.
 Under the first phase roll out included west Amman, Irbid and Zarqa, while in April coverage was expanded to cover the entire capital and Aqaba.
 By summer 2010 network coverage included most urban locations, delivering services to approximately 70% of populated areas, equivalent to around two million people.